SyrupMedia/media.syrup.unity.player/README.md

 ### media.syrup.unity.player

 This is yet another free and open-source player framework for the [Unity](https://unity.com) game engine.
-It is targetted towards both professionals and hobbyists, with ease of use and modularity in mind.
+It is targeted towards both professionals and hobbyists, with ease of use and modularity in mind.

 This repository contains a sample Unity project, with pre-made layers,